Brother-x86/malleable-rust-loader/README.md

 ### Payloads

 - [x] **Banner** : Display the awesome project banner
-- [x] **DownloadAndExec** : allow you to exec something else from disk, could be used to replace the Loader by a new version
+- [x] **WriteFile** : Write a file to the disk, the file could be fetch from a link (download http, memory, etc..)
+- [x] **WriteZip** : Unzip a .zip file into the disk
+- [x] **Exec** : Allow to exec a file in the filesystem with a specific commandline.
+- [x] **ExecPython** : Allow to exec python code, in conjonction with the Pyramid project of Naksyn, this allow to run exe from memory with a commandline.
 - [x] **DllFromMemory** : The Star feature, allow you to run a DLL from Memory with module memorymodule-rs wish is apure rust adaptation of fancycode/MemoryModule (https://github.com/fancycode/MemoryModule)
-- [x] **ExecPython** : Allow to exec python code, in conjonction with the Pyramid project of Naksyn, this allow to run exe from memory with a commandline.
-- [x] **WriteFile** : Create a file from a link (download, from memory, etc...).
-- [x] **Exec** : Allow to exec a file in the filesystem with a specific commandline.

 ### Compilation

 - [X] cross compilation from linux